mautic/developer-documentation-new/docs/design/labelling.rst

 A soft delete.
 Moves a file or object to an area from where it can later be permanently deleted or recovered.

-Use instead of Delete if it is possible for the user to recover the objects.
+Use instead of Delete if it is possible for the User to recover the objects.
 Compare Empty trash.

 N
 -